itthinx/woocommerce-coupon-shortcodes/readme.txt

 == Changelog ==

-= 1.5.1 =
+= 1.6.0 =
-* Tested with WordPress 4.8.
+* Tested with WordPress 4.9.
-* Updated plugin tags.
+* Tested with WooCommerce 3.3.5
+* Tested with WooCommerce 3.4.0-beta.1

 [Complete Changelog](https://github.com/itthinx/woocommerce-coupon-shortcodes/blob/master/changelog.txt)

 == Upgrade Notice ==

-= 1.5.0 =
-* This release has been tested for WordPress 4.8.
+This release has been tested with WordPress 4.9 and the current stable WooCommerce 3.3.5 as well as WooCommerce 3.4.0-beta.1